In Colorado, real estate fraud involves engaging in wrongful acts using property for financial gain. Real estate fraud could include

 3.4 Equity Skimming

 In Colorado, equity skimming involves a person who obtains a title to property, refinances the home, and takes the equity out of the property.
-This may involve using a straw buyer or defrauding the homeowner to obtain the title to the property.
-Once the individual has the title to the property, failing to apply rent towards the loan or collecting rent after foreclosure may be considered equity skimming.
+This may entail using a straw buyer or defrauding the homeowner to obtain the title to the property.

 3.5 Financial Statement Fraud

 In Colorado, a person commits financial statement fraud if, with the intent to defraud, they falsely make a written instrument which describes a false financial condition or ability to pay.
-Under C.R.S.
-18-5-209, financial statement fraud is a class 2 misdemeanor.
-The penalties for a class 2 misdemeanor charge for financial statement fraud include 3 to 12 months in jail and a fine of up to $1,000.

 3.6 Mortgage Fraud